The Work is a Path for Developing Higher Consciousness

 The teaching is called "The Work" and it is about the inner psychological meaning of Christ's teaching.
 It is a system of ideas and psychological practices derived from the Fourth Way System that originated with George Ivanovich Gurdjieff, interpreted by Peter Ouspensky, and taught by Maurice Nicoll in "Psychological Commentaries on the Teaching of Gurdjieff and Ouspensky".
-Students at any stage can use this reference to find guidance into the intended aim of The Work in order to carry it forward as the sacred path it was meant to be and applies to anyone who is seeking meaning and an authentic path that leads to real personal development.
+Students at any stage can use this reference to find guidance into the intended aim of The Work in order to carry it forward as the sacred path it was meant to be.

 Read the Introduction to The Work

 GurdjieffWork.com is for those seeking to understand the nature of self and the inner psychological meaning of the Gospels message.
 Through whatever form Gurdjieff expressed himself, his voice must be understood as an urgent call to each of us, for he calls us to free ourselves from the inner chaos in which we live.
 He calls us to open our "inner awareness".
 He asks us why we are here, what humanity wishes, and what spiritual forces a man will ultimately commit his entire being to.
 Above all, Gurdjieff asks us if we understand who we are, and more importantly, what we might become?

 Man's possibilities are very great.
 You cannot even

 conceive a shadow of what man is capable of attaining.

 Go out one clear starlit night to some open space and look up at the sky, at those millions of worlds over your head.
 Look at the Milky Way.
 The earth cannot even be called a grain of sand in this infinity.
 It dissolves and vanishes, and with it, you.
 Where are you, and is what you want simply madness?